 Analysis of the dozen largest solar projects expected to be online by 2016 reveals the median time from the early steps of development to commencement of construction is just over three years, and the median time from development to commercial operation is nearly six years.
 A commence construction standard for Section 48 clean energy incentives will therefore ease timing pressures on developers by about two years and encourage additional installations and job creation.

-Collectively, these projects account for over 3,000 MW of installed capacity, and development patterns in 2012 suggest a significant number of additional residential and commercial solar projects would be completed in the two years following 2016.
+Collectively, these projects account for over 3,000 MW of installed capacity, and development patterns in 2012 and 2013 suggest a significant number of additional residential and commercial solar projects would be completed in the two years following 2016.
 In total, a commence construction standard would conservatively yield an additional 4,000 MW of electric generating capacity in 2017 and 2018 in the United States – enough to power 676,000 average households.
 This significant increase in installed capacity would support tens of thousands of additional jobs over this two-year period.